EberliAugusto/playing-with-neural-networks/README.md

 Dear everyone,

-If you you have something cool to share or something you would do differently, let me know, I would love to hear it. :blush:
+If you have something cool to share or something you would do differently, let me know, I would love to hear it. :blush:

 Dear recruiter,